webdriverio-community/wdio-testrail-reporter/README.md

 ## Usage

-Add the reporter to your WDIO config file:
+Add the reporter to your WDIO config file.

+Example for when you want to create a new test run:

 ```javascript
 export const config = {